 Here are some nature study ideas to help you get started with this exciting and wondrous way of learning about nature.
 Charlotte Mason talks a lot about nature study.
 When following the Australian curriculum you will find nature study covers aspects of homeschool science (biology, earth science and astronomy if you do some star gazing) and homeschool geography.

 Nature study allows your children to naturally learn the scientific principles of observation and recording.
 The parent provides the activities and the field trips which is the scaffolding for the nature study.

 When you have little children it can be difficult to get out of the house.
-Here are a few nature study ideas that you can begin from your own home.
+Therefore I’ve put a few nature study ideas here so you can see how nature study can be done from home or close to home.

 What is Nature Journaling?

 “Nature journaling is simply keeping a journal about nature.

 You may read many different terms such as; nature diary, nature calendar, nature study, nature notebook and logbook.
 All of the terms have the same common theme, though they may have specific definitions.
 A journal is a record of events, observations, and feelings.
 It is a place for writing and drawing over a period of time.
 The word journal comes from ‘diurnal’ meaning daily, a diary implies a daily event, so does log book.
 This is not our aim.
 Our idea of journaling is that it does not have to be done daily, though a regular pattern of observation will help to establish a habit, improve observation skills and an awareness of seasonal changes.

 We want to encourage children to observe and record what they see for the pure pleasure of it and to enjoy their environment and try to capture the memory – how they feel; of what they are reminded; or an expression of poetry may come with time.
 What they need is practise and inspiration.
 This is a complex skill to develop and your children may or may not be ready for it.
 Start with simple observations of colours, textures, patterns, shapes and movement and watch their skills grow.